d8corp/innet-server/README.md

 ### port

-The element has `port` property to set up the server port:
+Use `port` property to set up the server port:

 *src/app.tsx*
 ```typescript jsx